amidav16/React-Social-media-website/README.md

 Below is a long list of requirements i have done:

-## Requirements That HAVE and HAVE NOT been done:
+## Requirements That have been done in order to not get a straight F:

+### `DONE`

-Submitted as zip file?
-Yes
+Submitted as zip file

-Use one server?
-Yes
+Use one server

-Followed Folder layout?
-Yes
+Followed Folder layout

-Submitted Acceptable Zip file?
-Yes
+Submitted Acceptable Zip file

-Provided Readme.md?
-Yes
+Provided Readme.md

-Skipped instruction in the document?
-No
+Not Skipped instruction in the document

-Bugs?
-No
+No Bugs?

-Home page accessible at http://localhost:8080?
-Yes
+Home page accessible at http://localhost:8080

-Specifiy parts of exam that are not completed?
-Yes
+Specifiy parts of exam that are not completed

-Grade Requirements that HAVE and HAVE NOT been done:
+## Grade Requirements that HAVE and HAVE NOT been done:

+### `DONE`

-Necessary but not sufficient requirement to get at least an E mark for:
+Necessary but not sufficient requirements to get at least a (E - D) Grade

-Write a home page with React: Yes
+Write a home page with React

-At least 2 other React pages that can be accessed via React-Router: Yes

-At least one page should have some “state”, whose change should be triggerable from the GUI (i.e., there should be some actions for which a React component should be re-rendered and produce different HTML): Yes
+At least 2 other React pages that can be accessed via React-Router At least one page should have some “state”, whose change should be triggerable from the GUI (i.e., there should be some actions for which a React component should be re-rendered and produce different HTML)

-Necessary but not sufficient requirements to get at least a D:

-Create a RESTful API handling at least one GET and one POST (besides the ones for authentication/authorization of users), using JSON: No
+Create a RESTful API handling at least one GET and one POST (besides the ones for authentication/authorization of users), using JSON.

-The frontend must use such API: yes
+The frontend must use such API.

+### `NOT DONE`

 Necessary but not sufficient requirements to get at least a C: